-If you are even considering buying a pair of the best adjustable dumbbells, that tells me you are working out at home to save money on a monthly gym membership or you have a home gym and want to expand it so you can do more workouts at home.
+If you are even considering buying a pair of the best adjustable dumbbells, that tells me you are working out at home to save money on a monthly gym membership or you have a home gym you want to expand.

-I wanted a pair myself so I went out looking at all the different types of adjustable dumbbells out there and documented what I found below.
+I wanted a pair myself so I went out looking at all the different types out there and documented what I found below.
 There are various types to choose from and the price range of course is all over the place.

-Most of us are lucking to have a small dedicated workout room.
+Most of us are lucking to have a small dedicated room for working out.
 For the rest of us I bet the kids have not taken over or it's dedicated to a spare bedroom.
 So you are forced to workout in your living room!

 With this small dedicated room I have or for others, it could be your living room or garage, I have to be very conscious about what I put in there.
 It's such a small space that if I put too much crap in there I can't even do my workout.